 University of California Riverside-led research shows our galaxy is undergoing a massive merger with its largest satellite galaxy, the Large Magellanic Cloud.

-Just like the moon orbits the Earth, and the Earth orbits the sun, galaxies orbit each other according to the predictions of cosmology.
+Galaxies orbit one other in the same way as the moon orbits the Earth and the Earth orbits the sun, according to cosmological predictions.

 For example, more than 50 discovered satellite galaxies orbit our own galaxy, the Milky Way.
 The largest of these is the Large Magellanic Cloud, or LMC, a large dwarf galaxy that resembles a faint cloud in the Southern Hemisphere night sky.

 Several of the small, or “dwarf,” galaxies orbiting the Milky Way were probably taken from the LMC, according to a team of astronomers led by researchers at the University of California, Riverside.
 This includes a number of ultrafaint dwarf galaxies as well as relatively bright and well-known satellite galaxies like Carina and Fornax.

 The researchers made the discovery by using new data gathered by the Gaia space telescope on the motions of several nearby galaxies and contrasting this with state-of-the-art cosmological hydrodynamical simulations.
 The UC Riverside team used the positions in the sky and the predicted velocities of material, such as dark matter, accompanying the LMC, finding that at least four ultrafaint dwarfs and two classical dwarfs, Carina and Fornax, used to be satellites of the LMC.
 Through the ongoing merger process, however, the more massive Milky Way used its powerful gravitational field to tear apart the LMC and steal these satellites, the researchers report.